M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 We are building a vault for a small online retailer.
 The retailer has a blog on their website which has posts and comments, which they wish to pull into M-Files to use for reporting and reference.
 The blog itself is hosted externally and exposes information for Posts, Users and Comments via a JSON RESTful interface.

-For our example we will use sample data from <a href="http://jsonplaceholder.typicode.com/">http://jsonplaceholder.typicode.com/</a>, although we will maintain this data in files on the computer so that we can test saving changes and adding new items.
+For our example we will use sample data from [http://jsonplaceholder.typicode.com/](http://jsonplaceholder.typicode.com/), although we will maintain this data in files on the computer so that we can test saving changes and adding new items.
 {:.note}

 ### The Vault Structure